glguy/irc-core/README.md

 I've added TLS support.
 You can enable it with the `-t` flag.
 Note that Freenode (and other networks) will allow you to authenticate to NickServ via a client certificate.
 This is configurable via `--tls-client-cert`.

+I use the `x509-library` for decoding certificates and private key files.
+This library seems to support PEM formatted files and does not seem to support encrypted private key files.
+If the key and certificate are both contained in the certificate file the private key command line argument is unnecessary.

 [Identifying with CERTFP](https://freenode.net/certfp/)

 Startup